A Learning-based Framework for Topology-Preserving Segmentation using Quasiconformal Mappings: Experiment

-\textbf{Effect of the number of levels in multi-level TPSN} Using $\lambda_{Jac.}=1.0$ and $\lambda_{Lap.}=0.01$, we test the effect of the number of levels used in the multi-level TPSN.
-The segmentation results are reported in TABLE \ref{tb:self}.
-It is observed that the mlTPSN with different numbers of levels can all give segmentation results with correct topology.
-The segmentation results improve from $1$ to $3$ levels.
-The results differ slightly between $3$ and $4$ levels.
-In this paper, 3-level is used for all the mlTPSN experiments.
+\textbf{Influence of levels:} We evaluate the impact of the number of levels used in the multi-level TPSN by setting $\lambda_{Jac}=1.0$ and $\lambda_{Lap}=10^{-2}$.
+The segmentation results are reported in TABLE \ref{tb:self}, and it is evident that the mlTPSN with varying numbers of levels can yield segmentation results with correct topology.
+The results show improvement from $1$ to $3$ levels, with only slight differences between $3$ and $4$ levels.
+Thus, in the after experiments, we use a 3-level configuration for mlTPSN.

-\textbf{Effect of the prior shape} The robustness of our model under different shapes of the template masks is also investigated.
-In this experiment, we use four different template shapes, namely, (i) a disk, (ii) an ellipse, (iii) a square, and (iv) the average shape from a dataset.
-This study is performed on a selected Ham10000 dataset.
-The quantitative results are given in TABLE \ref{tb:self}.
-It is evident that the segmentation results obtained by different template synthetic shapes (that is, shape (i), (ii) and (iii) are similar.
-Nevertheless, the segmentation results obtained by the mean shape are the best.
-It demonstrates that a template shape closer to the ground truth can improve segmentation accuracy, which is expected.
+\textbf{Influence of template mask} We also explore the robustness of our model under various template masks.
+To this end, we conducted experiments with four different template shapes: (i) a disk, (ii) an ellipse, (iii) a square, and (iv) the average shape from a dataset.
+We selected the Ham10000 dataset for this study and the quantitative results are reported in TABLE \ref{tb:self}.
+The results indicate that the segmentation outcomes obtained using different template synthetic shapes (i.e., shapes (i), (ii), and (iii)) are similar.
+However, the segmentation results achieved using the mean shape are the best, demonstrating that a template shape closer to the ground truth can enhance segmentation accuracy, as expected.

+\textbf{Influence of Inputs} We conducted ablation studies on the input, specifically exploring scenarios where only the image or both the image and template were used as input.
+When using the same template mask as input, we excluded the direct input of the template information into the network.
+Even without the input of the template information, the network learned to warp the template into the region of interest during training.
+Therefore, whether we explicitly provided the template mask as an input to the network or not did not make a difference, as evidenced by the results shown in Table \ref{tb:self}.